liatrio/devops-bootcamp/docs/README.md

   category: Virtualization
   estReadingMinutes: 15
   exercises:
-    - name: hello VirtualBox
+    - name: Hello VMWare Fusion
       description: >-
-        Configure a VM with VirtualBox.
+        Configure a VM with VMWare Fusion.
 Install some software and configure it for SSH
       estMinutes: 90
       technologies:
-        - VirtualBox
+        - VMWare Fusion
-        - CentOS
+        - Debian
     - name: hello Packer
       description: >-
         Use Packer to create an OVF configured identically to the VM you